-- Electrocardiogram (ECG), to assess the heart rhythm
+Electrocardiogram (ECG), to assess the heart rhythm

-- Echocardiogram (Echo), to assess heart structure and function
+Echocardiogram (echo), to assess heart structure and function

 What happens during a Maze procedure?

-open-heart Maze procedure:
+During a typical open-heart Maze procedure:

 of your chest and separate your breastbone.

-- The surgery team will connect you to a heart-lung machine.
+The surgery team will connect you to a heart-lung machine.
 This machine will act as

 your heart and lungs during the procedure.

-- Your surgeon will make several cuts through the atria and then sew them back together.
+Your surgeon will make several cuts through the atria and then sew them back together.

 small areas of tissue.

-- Once complete, the surgery team will remove the heart-lung machine.
+Once complete, the surgery team will remove the heart-lung machine.

-The team will wire your breastbone back together.
+The team will connect your breastbone back together.

 What happens after a Maze procedure?

-- When you wake up, you might feel confused at first.
+When you wake up, you might feel confused at first.
 You might wake up a couple of

 hours after the surgery, or a little later.

 You may have a tube in your throat to help you breathe.
 This may be uncomfortable,

 You may have a chest tube to drain excess fluid from your chest.

-- You will feel some soreness, but you shouldn’t feel severe pain.
+You'll likely feel some soreness, but you shouldn’t feel severe pain.
 If you need

 it, you can ask for pain medicine.

-- In a day or two, you should be able to sit in a chair and walk with help.
+or 2 days, you should be able to walk with help.

 day after surgery.
 You can have regular foods as soon as you can tolerate them.

-that if you had less invasive surgery.
+if you had less invasive surgery.

 also need some help at home.

-- Ask your doctor when it is safe for you to drive.
+Ask your healthcare provider about when it's safe for you to drive.

-- Follow all the instructions your healthcare provider gives you for medicines, exercise,
+Follow all the instructions your healthcare provider gives you for medicines, exercise,

 diet, and wound care.